derekvincent/djv-iac-sap-module/sap-j2ee-security-group/README.md

 # SAP Application J2EE Security Group Generator

-This will generate a base security group for a CI, DI, and ASCS based SAP instaces.
+This will generate a base security group for a CI, DI, and ASCS based SAP instances.
 They group will be targeted based on the SAP system number input.
-Addtional ingress/egress rules are allowed to passed in.
+Additional ingress/egress rules are allowed to passed in.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements